-1. Enter Your VIN:Page Overview
+1. Enter Your VIN:

 If you have detailed documentation of your vehicle's problems, you'll have a much stronger case.
 So, before notifying Rhode Island's Attorney General's office, make sure you have on file:

-- Sale and/or lease documents
+- Sale and/or lease documents.

-- Maintenance records, including receipts for maintenance supplies
+- Maintenance records, including receipts for maintenance supplies.

-- Repair statements
+- Repair statements.

-- All documents pertaining to the problem
+- All documents pertaining to the problem.

 How to Proceed if You Own a New or Leased Vehicle

-You must complete a complaint form with Rhode Island's Attorney General and pay a filing fee.
-The Attorney General will then notify the manufacturer or dealer and then hand your case over to the Motor Vehicle Arbitration Board.
+If you choose to contact the Attorney General's office, it will notify the manufacturer or dealer and then hand your case over to the Motor Vehicle Arbitration Board.
 The Board will gather and study all information relevant to your case before issuing a verdict.

 If the verdict falls in your favor, the manufacturer or dealer who sold you your lemon will then have 30 days to comply to the terms decided by the Board.
 Usually, this means you'll either receive a full refund or an identical or similar replacement vehicle.